Category Archives: dams

 Earthen cofferdam

 Earthen cofferdam is the most common and simplest type of cofferdam.
 They are appropriate for locations with minimal water depth and water current.
 Sand, soil, clay, and boulders that are readily available locally are used to construct earthen cofferdam.
-The earthen cofferdam must be at least one metre above the maximum water level.
+The earthen cofferdam must be at least one meter above the maximum water level.

 When an area of excavation is quite extensive, earthen cofferdam is used and require a sizable base area.
 To withstand water pressure and seepage, impervious clay core or sheet piles are driven in the centre.
 In order to prevent scouring and possible dam failures, the upstream side is stone-pitched.
 These technologies do not, however, completely provide waterproof zones.
 Generally, to remove the water, pumps and waterproofing systems must be installed.